-Holistic Therapy Insurance UK: What Is It And What Does This Insurance Cover?
+Holistic Therapy Insurance UK: What Does It Cover?

 Medically reviewed by Melissa Guarnaccia, LCSW

-Holistic therapy practitioners often have to juggle their responsibility to support the well-being of patients with the numerous obligations involved in running their own business.
-Like most business owners, holistic therapists typically have to think about liability and insurance, as accidents can happen in any environment.
-This can lead to stress and affect the therapist’s own mental health.
-Below, we’ll discuss holistic therapy insurance in the UK, what it covers, and how therapists can get help with their mental health.
+Holistic therapy practitioners often have to juggle their responsibility to support patient well-being and the obligations involved in running their own business.
+Like most business owners, holistic therapists typically have to think about liability and insurance.
+These topics can lead to stress and affect the holistic therapist’s own mental health.
+Below, we’ll discuss holistic therapy insurance in the UK, what it covers, and how holistic therapists can get help with their mental health.
 This article is intended to provide information but not legal advice.
 Each business is different, so consulting with an insurance professional and a qualified legal services provider is recommended.

 An elderly man seated at a table appears focused while working on his laptop.